Auto Transport Company Questions

 This is crucial.
-Nothing is worse than learning a company’s rates, getting a good quote, and then finding out unexpected charges and costs after the fact.
+Nothing is worse than learning a company’s rates, getting a good quote, and finding unexpected charges and costs.
 This is easily avoided by asking the rep for a clear-cut list of everything the quote covers.
 Ask ahead of time if there is any chance of unexpected costs along the way.
 Lastly, make sure you read over everything before signing a contract.

 5: Why are they the best company to go with?

-There are tons of auto transport companies out there, all serving the same industry and purpose.
-Still, it would help if you didn’t assume that they’re all alike.
+Many auto transport companies are out there, all serving the same industry and purpose.
+Still, it would help if you didn’t assume they’re all alike.
 The right auto transport company should be able to tell you, without hesitation, what makes them stand out from the rest.
 Look for an impressive track record of getting vehicles where they need to be without accidents or damage, and go the extra step by checking out any reviews on Yelp, Google, or Facebook.

 6: Are they insured?

-While you should check your own insurance to see if you have coverage when your car or truck is on a transport vehicle, the auto shipping company you choose must also be insured.
-Keep in mind that the company’s policy may not cover your car’s entire value, so make sure you have a clear idea of what their coverage entails.
-If the company doesn’t offer the coverage, you’re looking for, it’s best to look elsewhere.
+While you should check your insurance to see if you have coverage when your car or truck is on a transport vehicle, the auto shipping company you choose must also be insured.
+Remember that the company’s policy may not cover your car’s entire value, so ensure you have a clear idea of its coverage.
+If the company doesn’t offer the coverage you’re looking for, it’s best to look elsewhere.

 7: Do they have references you can speak to?

-Yes, checking reviews on Google and social media is helpful (and often candid), but some companies out there hire people to leave good reviews in all the right places.
-Ask the auto transporter if any past customers you could chat with or have personally sent reviews.
+Yes, checking reviews on Google and social media is helpful (and often candid), but some companies hire people to leave good reviews in all the right places.
+Ask the auto transporter if there are any past customers you could chat with or have personally sent reviews.

 8: How will you pay?

-Some auto shipping companies will require a deposit once your car is on the truck or carrier and prepped.
-If they require you to pay upfront before any service begins, this is a huge red flag.
+Some auto shipping companies will require a deposit once your car is prepped on the truck or carrier.
+This is a huge red flag if they require you to pay upfront before any service begins.
 Also, a reputable company will accept all forms of credit cards and even some online payment options.

 9: How do you need to prepare your car before shipping?

-There will probably be a list of steps you need to take before preparing your car for transport, including cleaning the car inside and out, removing all personal items, and making sure the gas tank is at least ¼ full.
-Ensure to check with your auto shipping company if there are any other things you need to do before your vehicle is shipped to its destination.
+There will probably be a list of steps you must take before preparing your car for transport, including cleaning the car inside and out, removing all personal items, and ensuring the gas tank is at least ¼ full.
+Check with your auto shipping company if there are any other things you need to do before your vehicle is shipped to its destination.

 10: When will your car be delivered?

-This is a common question and will vary depending on the shipping methods you choose and how long the route is.
-Experienced drivers will have a clear understanding of all the best routes and use GPS systems designed to create routes based on construction or weight restrictions, which means they might be able to give you estimated times.
+This is a common question and will vary depending on your chosen shipping methods and the long route.
+Experienced drivers will clearly understand all the best routes and use GPS systems designed to create routes based on construction or weight restrictions, which means they might be able to give you estimated times.

 11: What documentation do YOU need to give to have your car shipped?

-You must have got all the right documents in order before your car is shipped, as it can prevent delays and make sure the process goes smoothly.
+You must have all the proper documents in order before your car is shipped, as it can prevent delays and ensure the process goes smoothly.
 Typically, this will include registration, title, proof of insurance, and photo ID, but be sure and ask the auto shipper if there’s anything else they need.

 12: Do you have to be available for pickup and delivery?

-Reputable auto transport companies will require an adult over 18 to be present during pickup and delivery.
-If you cannot be there for whatever reason, make sure you stress to your family member, friend, or neighbor that it’s important to be there on time.
+Reputable auto transport companies will require adults over 18 to be present during pickup and delivery.
+If you cannot be there for whatever reason, make sure you stress to your family member, friend, or neighbor that it’s essential to be there on time.

 13: How will your car be transported?

-There are two primary methods to choose when shipping a car: open auto transport or enclosed car shipping.
-Each method has its own advantages and disadvantages and will affect your shipping quote.
-Shipping heavy equipment or classic cars may come with their own set of requirements, too.
+There are two primary methods to choose when shipping a car: open or enclosed car shipping.
+Each method has its advantages and disadvantages and will affect your shipping quote.
+Shipping heavy equipment or classic cars may also come with their own requirements.

 14: Can they move personal belongings, too?